Robot Control

 print("✓ PoseTransformer instance created")

-Make sure to replace the connection part with your existing connection code that creates the req and motorcortex_types objects.
+Fundamentals chapter, which creates the req and motorcortex_types objects.
 Once you have these instances, you can use them to send commands to the robot and perform coordinate transformations.

 To engage the robot, reset it, and prepare it for motion commands, you can use the following code snippet: